 |Keys: 1CSI=chitin synthesis inhibitor2c=caterpillars, cm=codling moth, ftt=fruit tree tortrix, sft=summer fruit tortrix, t=tortrix

 3d=dangerous, ed=extremely dangerous, h=harmful, i=irritant, t=toxic, u=no hazard specified

 Winter moth is often one of the most damaging pests in organic orchards.

 - In organic orchards it should be controlled using cultural control methods (see ‘Cultural control’).

-- Spinosad (Tracer) and Bacillus thuringiensis(Dipel) are the only materials approved for organic orchards.
+- Spinosad (Tracer) and Bacillus thuringiensis(Dipel DP) are the only materials approved for organic orchards.